lirondos/discursos-de-navidad/README.md

 # discursos-de-navidad

-This project is a corpus analysis of the Christmas speeches delivered by the head of state from 1937 to 2018.
-It is built using `NLTK`, `spaCy`, `scattertext` and `markovify` libraries.
+A corpus of the Christmas speeches delivered by the head of state of Spain from 1937 to 2018.
+The corpus consists of 76 speeches in European Spanish delivered by the head of state (dictator Francisco Franco, king Juan Carlos I and king Felipe VI) from 1937 to 2018.
+For information about the traditional Christmas speech: https://en.wikipedia.org/wiki/Christmas_Eve_National_Speech.

+This project includes:
+1. the texts of the speeches
+2. a Python interface using `NLTK` and `spaCy` to query the corpus
-- HTML visualizations available at: https://lirondos.github.io/discursos-de-navidad/ [in Spanish].
+3. a set of HTML visualizations using `scattertext` libraries. (see https://lirondos.github.io/discursos-de-navidad/ [in Spanish]).
-- For information about the traditional Christmas speech: https://en.wikipedia.org/wiki/Christmas_Eve_National_Speech.

-This project contains the following files:
+The repo contains the following files:
 * The `data` folder contains the files with the Christmas speeches from 1937 to 2018 in `txt` format and the metadata associated with every speech (year, speaker, URL were it was retrieved).
 * The `Speech` class creates the object Speech with the information for a given speech.
 * The `Corpus` class creates the corpus object that contains the speeches to be analyzed.
 This class uses the files inside the `speeches` folder.
 This file also contain the methods to perform the lexical analysis of the created corpus.